kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md

 \(8\) The name of the air traffic control facility with jurisdiction of the airspace at the first intended exit altitude to be used for the parachute operation.

-\(b\) Each holder of a certificate of authorization issued under §[[Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md#§105.21   Parachute operations over or into a congested area or an open-air assembly of persons.|§105.21]](b) and 105.25(b) of this part must present that certificate for inspection upon the request of the Administrator or any Federal, State, or local official.
+\(b\) Each holder of a certificate of authorization issued under [[Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md#§105.21   Parachute operations over or into a congested area or an open-air assembly of persons.|§§105.21]](b) and 105.25(b) of this part must present that certificate for inspection upon the request of the Administrator or any Federal, State, or local official.

-\(c\) Each person requesting an authorization under §[[Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md#§105.21   Parachute operations over or into a congested area or an open-air assembly of persons.|§105.21]](b) and 105.25(a)(2) of this part and each person submitting a notice under [[Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md#§105.25   Parachute operations in designated airspace.|§105.25]](a)(3) of this part must promptly notify the air traffic control facility having jurisdiction over the affected airspace if the proposed or scheduled parachute operation is canceled or postponed.
+\(c\) Each person requesting an authorization under [[Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md#§105.21   Parachute operations over or into a congested area or an open-air assembly of persons.|§§105.21]](b) and 105.25(a)(2) of this part and each person submitting a notice under [[Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md#§105.25   Parachute operations in designated airspace.|§105.25]](a)(3) of this part must promptly notify the air traffic control facility having jurisdiction over the affected airspace if the proposed or scheduled parachute operation is canceled or postponed.

 ### §105.17   Flight visibility and clearance from cloud requirements.